 To go live, there are still a few things that you have to work with like a domain name and SSL certificates.
-Domain names are technically the address of a website such as: Google.com, Wikipedia.org, or unsw.edu.au.
+Domain names are technically the address of a website such as Google.com, Wikipedia.org, or unsw.edu.au.

-Domain name registrars register domains with Internet Corporation for Assigned Names and Numbers (ICANN).
+Domain name registrars register domains with the Internet Corporation for Assigned Names and Numbers (ICANN).
 It’s a centralised organisation that oversees and manages the Internet Protocol (IP) and the Dynamic Name System (DNS) areas of the global internet.

-On top of getting your own domain name, you should also acquire a Secure Sockets Layer (SSL) certificate for your domain.
+On top of getting your domain name, you should also acquire a Secure Sockets Layer (SSL) certificate for your domain.
 SSL is needed to encrypt traffic on your website to help protect it from cyberattacks.

-At this point, you must already have done all the above and ready to go online.
+At this point, you must already have done all the above and be ready to go online.
 Hold on, we still have a few kinks to work on before your AwesomelyIncredibleSite.com goes live.
 You need to purchase server space from a host.

 There are different levels of hosting plans you can get:

-- Shared Servers: The cheapest of the levels and costs a few dollars.
+- Shared Servers: The cheapest of the levels and cost a few dollars.
 The upside is its affordability.
 The catch as the name implies is that you get to “share” your server space with other websites.
 Hence, slower speeds and downtimes if you exceed your usage for the month.